ruby-stha/Multiclass-Classification-Iris-Flower-Data-Set/README.md

 Understanding multi-class classification will be easier if we try out an example implementation.
 Hence, this git post.

-In order to better understand the implementation and visualizations, follow the blog post: <a href='https://drive.google.com/file/d/1LZ4IrrkMepUrNXenzgaD0CzQvabGdXRX/view?usp=sharing/' target='_blank'>here</a>.
+In order to better understand the implementation and visualizations, follow the article: <a href='https://drive.google.com/file/d/1LZ4IrrkMepUrNXenzgaD0CzQvabGdXRX/view?usp=sharing/' target='_blank'>here</a>.